kibook/s1kd-tools/s1kd-newpm/README.md

 -r &lt;RPC&gt;
 The responsible partner company enterprise name of the new publication module.

+-s &lt;title&gt;
+The short title of the new publication module.

 -T
 Include titles in referenced data modules.